bmatsuo/csvutil/README.md

 About
 =====

 The csvutil package is written to make interacting with CSV data as easy as possible.
 Efficiency of its underlying functions and methods are slightly less important factors in its design.
-However, that being said, it is important.
+However, that being said, **it is important**.
 And, csvutil should be capable of handling both extremely large and fairly small streams of CSV data through input and output quite well in terms of speed and memory footprint.
 It should do this while not making your code bend over backwards (more than necessary).
 As libraries should never make you do.

 Features
 ========

-* Slurping and spewing CSV data.
-That is, reading/writing whole files/data streams at once.
+* Slurping/spewing CSV data.
+That is, reading/writing whole files or data streams at once.

 * Iteration through individual rows of a CSV data stream for a smaller memory footprint.

-* Writing of individual writing fields/rows as well as batch writing.
+* Writing of individual writing fields/rows (along with batch writing).

 Todo
 ====